 - 1 clove of garlic

-- 2 28 ounce cans of whole peeled tomatoes I used Muir Glen Organic (see notes).
+- 2 28 ounce cans of whole peeled tomatoes I used Muir Glen Organic (see notes)

 - 3 tablespoons of tomato paste

-- 3 tablespoon of plain breadcrumbs (see notes)
+- 3 tablespoon of plain bread crumbs

-- couple of drizzles of honey or pinches of sugar to balance the acid in the tomatoes
+- Couple of drizzles of honey or pinches of sugar to balance the acid in the tomatoes

-- a teeny pinch of ground allspice in the sauce and in the meatballs
+- A teeny pinch of ground allspice in the sauce and in the meatballs

 - 1/3 cup of water

-- some toasted pine nuts (optional, see notes)
+- Some toasted pine nuts (optional, see notes)

 Place the onion, garlic and chili in a food processor and whiz until it becomes a soft paste.
 Place this chili, garlic and onion paste into a large bowl.

 Place the tomatoes into the bowl of a food processor and whiz until they're pureed.
 Place this tomato puree into a large dutch oven or oven-safe pot.
 Add the tomato paste, water, a drizzle of olive oil, a few drizzles of honey or sugar, some salt, pepper, the dried bay leaves, oregano/marjoram, two dashes of cinnamon and a small pinch of allspice.
 Stir everything to combine.
 Heat on medium low.
 Cover the pot, bring to a gentle boil.
-Simmer gently on low heat.
+Simmer on low heat.
 Keep an eye on it and stir on occasion.

 While the sauce is simmering, prepare the meatballs.
-Place the ground chicken in the bowl with the chili-garlic-onion paste prepared earlier.
+Preheat the oven to 350.
+Place the ground chicken or ground turkey in the bowl with the chili-garlic-onion paste prepared earlier.
 Add some salt, the chopped fresh parsley, breadcrumbs, a dash of cinnamon and a small pinch of allspice.
-Mix to combine.
+Mix to combine, but don't overmix.

-Middle Eastern Rice Pilaf with Toasted Orzo:
+Middle Eastern Rice Pilaf with Toasted Orzo